Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 That jump from "one device" to "the whole product line" is the main idea of this post.
 The hardware work is how I got there; the scale is the point.

-(I'm keeping the brand and model private until the fix is out)
+(I'm keeping the brand and model private until the fix)

 ## Step 0 — The boring part: testing from the app & network (nothing found)